+B.A.
 Program Assessment

-In the Department of History 2022 Assessment Report, we reported that the Department was undergoing a significant curriculum revision requiring ADHE approval.
-The new curriculum reduced the total number of hours required in the major to 38 hours, adjusted the number of hours required at the 1000-2000 level, required two one-hour sections at the gateway and capstone levels, added a methods requirement at the mid-tier, replaced geographical electives with four approved concentrations at the 3000-4000 level, and replaced the capstone seminar course with a "branched capstone" that required six credit hours chosen from among a revised seminar option, internship hours, thesis hours, or an approved credit-bearing study abroad or service learning experience.
+The department recently underwent a significant curriculum revision requiring ADHE approval.
+The new curriculum reduced the total number of hours required in the major to 38 hours, adjusted the number of hours required at the 1000-2000 level, required two one-hour sections at the gateway and capstone levels, added a methods requirement at the mid-tier, replaced geographical electives with four approved concentrations at the 3000-4000 level, and replaced the capstone seminar course with a "branched capstone" that requires six credit hours chosen from among a revised seminar option, internship hours, thesis hours, or an approved creditbearing study abroad or service learning experience.
 The revised BA in History launched in Fall 2023.
 The 2022 report advised that the Department would be designing new learning outcomes and assessment strategies for the new BA curriculum during the 2022-2023 academic year for implementation in the coming academic year.